Due Diligence in Real Estate Transactions

 The following sections walk through most standard pre-closing due diligence items for real estate purchases.

-Seller disclosures: In Oklahoma residential real estate transactions, sellers are required to make certain disclosures regarding the physical condition of the property.
+In Oklahoma residential real estate transactions, sellers are required to make certain disclosures regarding the physical condition of the property.
 See our article on the Oklahoma Residential Property Condition Disclosure Act.
-In commercial transactions, no pre-contract disclosures are required; however, most commercial property sellers will offer to provide the supporting documents from the most recent transaction of that specific property.
+In commercial transactions, no pre-contract disclosures are required by Oklahoma law; however, most commercial property sellers will offer to provide the supporting documents from the most recent transaction of that specific property as an additional show of disclosure.

 Contact Avenue Legal Group to discuss your transaction or obtain help with due diligence.